francoisjacquet/rosariosis/classes/phpwkhtmltopdf/php-tmpfile/README.md

  * Create temporary file with arbitrary content
  * Delete file after use (can be disabled)
- * Send file to client, either inline or with save dialog
+ * Send file to client, either inline or with save dialog, optionally with custom HTTP headers
  * Save file locally

 ## Examples